mayfan/maynara.com/src/pages/index.md

           experience as a Project Manager having worked across broadcast, digital & print.
-Now, working in global organisations as a Product Designer, I've been collaborating with the design team and stakeholders to define a consistent and user-centered design strategy, offering both creative and technical-based solutions.
+Now, working in global organisations as a Product Designer, I've been collaborating with the design team and stakeholders to define a consistent and user-centred design strategy, offering both creative and technical-based solutions.
 I’ve built relationships with people of different backgrounds, ages, cultures, and perspectives – both professionally and personally.
 Please feel